kerekovskik/autologic/README.md

 ```
 #### Gemini Pro Example with the Python API

 The API Key for Gemini Pro is read from the `GEMINI_PRO_API_KEY` environment variable or .env file.
-It can optionally be passed in to through the `reasoningModuleLLMConfig.api_key` field.
+It can optionally be passed in to through the `autologic.reasoningEngine.LLMConfig.api_key` field.

 ```python
 from autologic import reasoningEngine